NeuroDataDesign/fngs-f16s17/NEW_website_cloud.md

 # Setting up AWS Batch

-To use the NDMG pipeline on the cloud, we will need to initialize AWS Batch.
+To use the FNGS pipeline on the cloud, we will need to initialize AWS Batch.
 Type the following into your address bar:

 ```
 https://aws.amazon.com/batch/